Our values: Security, safety, protection, quality of life, responsibility

-Our Progressive Vision: As a society we have a responsibility to assist people in our communities who are vulnerable and can’t meet their basic needs.
-Whether they are children, the elderly, disabled, or victims of illness, crime, natural disaster or something else, we cannot deny our fellow citizens the basic necessities of life.
+Our vision: As a society we have a responsibility to assist people in our communities who are vulnerable and can’t meet their basic needs.
+Whether they are children, the elderly, disabled, or survivors of illness, crime, natural disaster or something else, we cannot deny our fellow citizens the basic necessities of life.
 Three policies are crucial: (1) expand basic services to cover all the vulnerable people who need them; (2) stop the war on drug users that has cut them off from assistance; and (3) help charities that provide social services, including food, housing, clothing, job training, and legal representation.

 There are nearly one million charities in the U.S. and they provide a very large portion of the social services received by low-income Americans.
 Human services nonprofits hold about 200,000 government contracts totaling about $100 billion.
 Most of these charities were hit hard by the Great Recession and are still struggling.
 And yet, donors keep wanting nonprofits to “do more with less.”
 Governments need to increase the amount spent on grants and contracts, pay contracts on time, and help nonprofits navigate through administrative requirements.